xuankimtran/docs-1/pages/katalon-studio/docs/troubleshoot-activation-problems.md

 **<details><summary>Machine Quota exceeded</summary>**

-> Notes
->
->* One Node-locked license is assigned to only one virtual machine with fixed machine ID or one physical machine.
-This license type is linked to a single machine ID and for one execution session only.
->
->* One Floating license is assigned to one execution session.
-This license type can be shared across multiple accounts (maximum of three accounts at a time).

 If the number of machines on which you're using Katalon Studio exceeds the number of licenses that you purchased, you have two options:

 * Subscribe to more licenses to cover more machines and execution sessions.